 2 new culinary hot spots

-We’re rolling out a series of improvements over the next few years so that your commute is even easier and speedier.
+We’re rolling out a series of improvements so that your commute is even easier and speedier.
 Do you zip on the MAX or cycle to PDX?
 We’re making space for light-rail and bike-path enhancements.
 Hailing a ride on your phone?
 A dedicated pickup area arriving in 2023 will streamline the entire experience.
-Wonder why we’ve moved the exit toll plaza?
-Because we’re building a flexible transit hub with 2,225 close-in parking spots, and we’re bringing car rentals on-site in 2021.
+We also recently brought all car rentals on-site and opened a flexible transit hub with 2,225 close-in parking spots.
 That’s right, this modern basecamp for ground transportation means you’ll be on the road in no time.

 2,225, including 30 Americans with Disabilities Act spots